Cultivating Transformational Leaders for Sustainable Business

 Source: Economic Impact of the Fashion Industry, Joint Economic Committee

-The Fashion Marketing program prepares students for careers as professionals, entrepreneurs and fashion industry leaders.
+The Fashion Marketing major prepares students for careers as professionals, entrepreneurs and fashion industry leaders.
 You will learn the fundamentals of the business of fashion: trend analysis, retail marketing, consumer behavior, fashion psychology, social media marketing, promotion, entrepreneurship to start your own business, and forecasting insight for the creative industries.
 Fashion marketers have a good head for business and enjoy the creative process of design.
 As a part of this dynamic industry, you will become a storyteller who conveys a message about fashion products/brands.
 In this process, you will share these stories through sustainability movements (socially good causes), retail promotion and celebrity collaborations, entertainment marketing, social media content strategy, styling in media, and immersive technology such as virtual and augmented reality.

 Internships are a required component of the BBA degree in Fashion Marketing.

 41% Increase in jobs in Marketing & Market Research

 Throughout the Fashion Marketing program, students learn the power of driving innovation by learning to anticipate consumers’ interests and emerging behavior that drives the fashion industry.
 Courses such as Innovation Think Tank, enable students to learn to identify shifts in popular culture to the anatomy of a trend to best gauge the future of consumer interests.
 Woodbury University’s Fashion Marketing program offers a series of courses that identify both trends and well as giving students the foresight to put them into action.
 The future of fashion requires the next generation of fashion marketing professionals are given the tools to effectively identify the future trends in real-time.
 Thanks to an industry driven curriculum, we can offer students courses that introduce new data insight through social media and online tools for students to prepare them for a career in everything from buying to a trend forecaster.